Generalizing quantum dimensions: Symmetry-based classification of local pseudo-Hermitian systems and the corresponding domain walls: Examples of ring homomorphism in unitary and nonunitary models

 \section{Examples of ring homomorphism in unitary and nonunitary models}

 Before moving into the detailed studies, we note the ring isomorphism of the Fibonacci fusion rule.
 For readers interested in existing RG flows of nonunitary CFTs, we note several earlier references\cite{Berkovich:1997ht,Dorey:2000zb,Dunning:2002cu} and recent ones\cite{Blondeau-Fournier:2017otv,Nakayama:2024msv}.
-Related structures have also been observed in the hierarchical structure of fractional quantum Hall states\cite{PhysRevLett.60.956,PhysRevB.75.075317,Davenport:2012fcs,Bernevig_2008,Yuzhu_2023}.
+Related structures have also been observed in the hierarchical structure of fractional quantum Hall states\cite{PhysRevLett.60.956,PhysRevB.75.075317,Davenport:2012fcs,Bernevig_2008,Yuzhu_2023,Bourgine:2024ycr}.
+More recently, there exist several developments on the unbroken symmetries $\mathbf{A}_{\text{ub}}$ in some series of massless RG flows\cite{Nakayama:2024msv,Kikuchi:2024cjd,Chen:2025qub,Gaberdiel:2026sfg,Ambrosino:2026umb,Benedetti:2026drn}.
+In other words, even the studies on the unbroken symmetry have not been studied sufficiently.
+We also remind that the unbroken symmetries in a massless RG are fundamental, but they are insufficient to characterize or determine the corresponding homomorphism uniquely\cite{Fukusumi:2025clr}.
+Hence, in this section, we show some detailed calculations determining the homomorphisms with suitable assumptions for further studies.
+Our method is straightforward just determining the transformation laws by the relation $\rho(\alpha\times \beta)=\rho(\alpha)\times \rho(\beta)$.
+We intend to provide concrete algebraic data of the possible set of homomorphisms in a few series of models.
+Detection of homomorphisms in more physical or realistic settings require more respective methods, such as the truncated conformal space approach\cite{Yurov:1989yu,Yurov:1991my}, and this problem is out of the scope of the present manuscript.